Nawab of Awadh

 The Nawab of Awadh or Nawab of Oudh /ˈaʊd/ was the title of the rulers of Kingdom of Awadh (anglicised as Oudh) in northern India during the 18th and 19th centuries.
-The Nawabs of Awadh belonged to an Iranian dynasty of Sayyid origin from Nishapur, Iran.
+The Nawabs of Awadh belonged to an Iranian dynasty of Sayyid origin of Shia Islam. from Nishapur, Iran.
 In 1724, Nawab Sa'adat Khan established the Kingdom of Awadh with their capital in Faizabad and Lucknow.

 History

 The Nawabs of Awadh were semi-autonomous rulers within the fragmented polities of Mughal India after the death of Aurangzeb in 1707.
-They fought wars with the Peshwa, the Battle of Bhopal (1737) against the Maratha Confederacy (which was opposed to the Mughal Empire), and the Battle of Karnal (1739) as courtiers of the Moghul.
+They fought wars with the Peshwa, the Battle of Bhopal (1737) against the Maratha Empire (which was opposed to the Mughal Empire), and the Battle of Karnal (1739) as courtiers of the Moghul.